Federated Learning with Enhanced Privacy via Model Splitting and Random Client Participation: Privacy Analysis

 \section{Privacy Analysis}

 In this section, we present a rigorous privacy analysis of the proposed MS-PAFL framework.
-Our goal is to quantify the privacy guarantees for both the local and global models, explicitly considering the dual privacy amplification sources: random client check-in and local data subsampling.
+Our goal is to quantify the privacy guarantees for both the local and global models, explicitly considering the two sources of privacy amplification: random client check-in and local data subsampling.
 The analysis proceeds in two steps.
-First, we establish the single-round privacy guarantee for the global public submodel, which is the only channel of potential leakage under model splitting.
+First, we establish the single-round privacy guarantee for the released global public submodel, which is the only channel of potential leakage under model splitting.
 We then extend this result to derive the total privacy loss for both the local and global models.